MicrosoftDocs/Viva/Viva/insights/Use/playbooks.md

 ms.subservice: viva-insights
 search.appverid:
 - MET150
-ms.author: helayne
+ms.author: v-lilyolason
 author: madehmer
 ms.topic: article
-manager: scott.ruble
+manager: helayne
 audience: Admin
 ---

 # Viva Insights playbooks

-Maximize the power of Microsoft Viva Insights in Workplace Analytics to gain insights into how your organization collaborates and how to improve teamwork across your organization.
+Maximize the power of the advanced insights app with Microsoft Viva Insights to gain insights into how your organization collaborates and how to improve teamwork across your organization.

 |&nbsp; |&nbsp; |
 |------|-------|